 1) Data at the national level is needed urgently in order to guide policymakers in the design of appropriate tax systems for the informal sector.
-While information on local taxes, fees and licenses is difficult to capture in labour force surveys, specialized informal sector surveys such as the 1-2-3 surveys implemented in a number of African and Asian countries or South Africa's Survey of Employers and the Self-Employed (SESE) could
+While information on local taxes, fees and licenses is difficult to capture in labour force surveys, specialized informal sector surveys such as the 1-2-3 surveys implemented in a number of African and Asian countries17 or South Africa's Survey of Employers and the Self-Employed (SESE)18 could be used to improve information on the types of fees and local taxes that informal workers already pay.
+Without this improvement in national data collection, reliance on small and ad hoc surveys will remain a constraint.

-For an overview of the 1-2-3 surveys, see: http://ftp.iza.org/dp9970.pdf
+17 For an overview of the 1-2-3 surveys, see: http://ftp.iza.org/dp9970.pdf

-The SESE is a nationally representative survey which aims to collect data on micro- and small businesses in South Africa.
+18 The SESE is a nationally representative survey which aims to collect data on micro- and small businesses in South Africa.